libaro-io/Bread/src/Documentation/start_here.md

 ## Version
 Current version is 1.1
-Only documentation with `version ~1.0.0` is applicable
+Only documentation with `version ~1.1.0` or lower is applicable

 ## What is Bread? `version ~1.0.0`